d-smith/cleaning-data/README.md

 ## Code Book

-The <a href="features_info.txt">Code Book</a> distributed with the data set provides a comprehensive description of the features in the data set processed by the R script in this project.
+The <a href="codebook.txt">Code Book</a> distributed with the data set provides a comprehensive description of the features in the data set processed by the R script in this project.
+This repo contains the original codebook supplemented for the tidy data set.

 The feature names defined in the original project has been used as labels for the data in this project.
 Note that the subject ids are labeled
 "subject" and the activities are labeled "activity" -- all other